toebeann/Tobey.BepInEx.Timestamp/README.md

 # Default value: true
 Enabled = true

-## Comma-separated list of HTTP endpoints for remote timestamp acquisition in descending order of preference
+## Comma-separated list of HTTP endpoints for timestamp acquisition in descending order of preference
 ## The timestamp will be parsed from the response's "date" header, which must be in the format:
 ## ddd, dd MMM yyyy HH:mm:ss GMT
 ## Example: Wed, 02 Oct 2024 12:09:25 GMT